zaaarf/lillero-processor/README.md

 abstract<T extends SubClassOfSomeClass> void someMethod(T input);
 ```

-`@Overidden` will know what `@Target` stuff it's aimed at by the name; if that proves not enough for your case, a `by`
+`@Overidden` will know what `@Target` it's aimed at by the name; if that proves not enough for your case, a `by`
 field allows you to customize that (obviously, combined with `@Target`'s `methodName`, which it will **ignore**).
 It
 has an obligatory `parent` field, and a number of optional ones that you should already be familiar with.

-The base will be unaffected by `@Overridden` for all purposes except obfuscation of the name.
+The base method will be unaffected by `@Overridden` for all purposes except obfuscation of the name.

 ### Mixin support
 If you want to use [Lillero-mixin](https://github.com/zaaarf/lillero-mixin) in your project, the processor can generate
 the fake `@Mixin` class for you.
-Just pass it the `fakeMixin` in form of a fully-qualified name for the generated class
+Just pass it the `fakeMixin` argument in form of a fully-qualified name for the
-and it will do so!
+generated class and it will do so!

 This feature can support `@BareInjector`s *if* you also add a `@Patch` annotation specifying what they are targeting.
 The extra annotation will be effectively ignored for all purposes except the fake Mixin generation.